Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-JoanMurugi/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.
+ANSWERS

+Download and install windows 11 at https//www.microsoft.com. create a bootable pen drive using rufus .
+Insert the bootable USB drive into your PC..
+Restart your computer and boot from the USB drive (usually by pressing a key like F12 or Esc during startup to access the boot menu).
+Follow the prompts to begin the installation process.
+Choose your language, time, and keyboard preferences.
+Select Install now.
+Enter your product key if prompted (Windows 11 may activate automatically if your PC was previously running a genuine copy of Windows 10).
+Follow the on-screen instructions to complete the installation.
+Install Development Tools: Integrated Development Environment (IDE) Download and install vscode.
+Install Git for version control.
+Configure your Git username and email globally using:arduino Copy code git config --global user.name "Your Name" git config --global user.email "your.email@example.com" Command Line Tools:
+Install essential command-line tools i.e Chocolatey on Windows, apt on Ubuntu.
+Programming Language Setup:
+Install Required Programming Languages:
+Use language-specific package managers (e.g., npm for Node.js, pip for Python, RubyGems for Ruby) or official installers.
+Set environment variables such as PATH for executable binaries.
+Dependency Management:
+Set up package managers like npm, pip, Maven, or others relevant to your stack.
+Create virtual environments or use containers (e.g., Docker) as needed.
+Database Setup:
+Download and Install MySQL.
+Set up databases with initial configurations (root password, initial schema).
+Database Clients:
+Install database clients (e.g., MySQL Workbench, pgAdmin, Robo 3T) for GUI-based management.
+Development Environment Customizations:
+IDE/Editor Settings:
+Customize IDE/editor settings, themes, and key bindings according to your preferences.
+Configure linting, code formatting, and debugging settings.
+Shell Customizations:
+Customize your shell (e.g., Bash, Zsh) with aliases, prompts, and plugins (e.g., Oh My Zsh).
+Security and Permissions:
+Firewall and Security Settings:
+Configure firewall settings to allow necessary ports for development tools and servers.
+User Permissions:
+Adjust file and directory permissions to ensure access for development tasks.
+________________________________________
+Troubleshooting and Customizations:
+Path and Environment Variables:
+Ensure correct setup of PATH and other environment variables.
+Troubleshoot issues related to path conflicts or missing dependencies.
+Dependency Management Issues:
+Resolve dependency conflicts using version pinning or virtual environments.
+Update package versions to fix bugs or security vulnerabilities.
+Networking and Firewall Issues:
+Troubleshoot network-related issues affecting package downloads or server connectivity.
+Adjust firewall settings to allow local development server access.
+IDE/Editor Plugin Conflicts:
+Resolve conflicts between plugins causing performance issues or crashes.
+Update plugins to their latest versions compatible with your IDE/editor.
+Version Control Problems:
+Address Git errors such as merge conflicts, detached HEAD state, or repository corruption.
+Use Git commands and GUI tools to resolve conflicts and manage branches effectively.